Set me as a seal upon your heart, as a seal upon your arm;

 PRACTICE OF MARRIAGE

 God loves human life so much that “the Word became flesh” (John 1:14).
 We know, therefore, that God’s love embraces us totally, including our sexuality.
 We also know that God created each of us not only as individuals, but also as people who live in a variety of social communities and contexts.
-In response to God’s love for us, we seek life-giving relationships with others and create social structures and practices that support such relationships.
-ELCA Social Statement on Human Sexuality, 2009
+In response to God’s love for us, we seek life-giving relationships with others and create social structures and practices that support such relationships. –ELCA Social Statement on Human Sexuality, 2009

-The Campus Ministry Office at Augsburg College is firmly rooted in the Christian church as part of the Evangelical Lutheran Church in America [ELCA].
+The Campus Ministry Office at Augsburg University is firmly rooted in the Christian church as part of the Evangelical Lutheran Church in America [ELCA].
 As a Lutheran ministry at a Lutheran college, we strive to put our theological convictions of an incarnational and reforming-faith into practice as we encounter the ever-evolving context of the 21st Century.
-Therefore, our practice of marriage as a Campus Ministry at Augsburg College is:
+Therefore, our practice of marriage as a Campus Ministry at Augsburg University is:

 1. Rooted in the theological and biblical confessions of the Lutheran church;